woile/woile.github.io/posts/web-app-with-template-in-rust.md

 This makes me wonder... will Go end up in the same direction as python?
 Is there something in the standard library that the community doesn't use, and instead, relies on a third party package?
 Anyways...

-If you come from Javascript, I pity you.
+If you come from Javascript, you are probably used to installing many dependencies, so you are already familiar with what's coming next.

 Let's get back to our stack.